business

 Key Findings

-Licensure Compact: 10 states are members of the Interstate Medical Licensure Compact, which streamlines multi-state physician licensing.
-The five non-member states (California, New York, Illinois, New Jersey, Massachusetts) require separate state licensure for RPM providers monitoring patients across state lines.
+Licensure Compact: 12 states are members of the Interstate Medical Licensure Compact, which streamlines multi-state physician licensing.
+The three non-member states (California, New York, Massachusetts) require separate state licensure for RPM providers monitoring patients across state lines.

 State Privacy Laws Affecting RPM